zktx-io/walrus/docs/book/usage/setup.md

 The Walrus client needs to know about the Sui objects that store the Walrus system and staking information, see the [developer guide](../dev-guide/sui-struct.md#system-and-staking-information).
 These need to be configured in a file `~/.config/walrus/client_config.yaml`.
-Additionally, a `subsidies` object can be specified, which will subsidize storage bought with the client.

 You can access Testnet and Mainnet via the following configuration.
 Note that this example Walrus CLI configuration refers to the standard location for Sui configuration